 It’s a view that separates the choosing of the group from its members.
 While it acknowledges the sovereign choosing of the group (Christ/Church), it rejects the idea that the individuals themselves are sovereignly chosen to join the group.
 It sees election as one of union and identification, rather than the actual Divine choosing of the individuals to be in union.
 It acknowledges the Divine election of the group, but not its members.
 It sees them somehow outside of the group when God chose the group.
 It sees the group as Divinely chosen in Christ (the one true elect), but not its members.
 It views the choosing of the group as primary and the choosing of the individual members as secondary as they’re added to the Church in union with Christ.

 We must consider the fact that Jesus is the Savior of the Church, the corporate Body.
 That means He did not die for the concept of a Church, but actually for the Church (Eph 5:23-25).
+Jesus did not die for an empty shell.
 Since Jesus could only die for actual people, and since salvation can only be experienced by actual people, then the Church must be composed of actual people.
 Therefore, Jesus had to have died for every individual within that Body.
 The Church is not an idea or a thing that Jesus died for, but a living organism, composed of real people.

 Nor did Jesus die for just a few members of the Church or an incomplete Church.
 In other words, Jesus did not die for the idea of the Church, and that it’s becoming a Church as believers are being added in real time, just as individuals become elect as they’re added to the Church — as Arminian CE teaches.
 No, when Jesus hung upon the cross, it was the complete Church that Jesus had in mind — as seen in Rev 5:9; Rev 7:9; Rev 19:6-9, with all the individual members present.
 The idea that Jesus died for a mere concept, yet to be filled, doesn’t make any sense.
 Jesus died for the whole Church, which means He had to have died for every member that comprise the Church.
 Again, Jesus did not die for mere possibilities (those who may or may not come to faith).
 He died for actual individuals, who will certainly come to faith in Christ.